shermandy/COM-438-Communication-Theory-and-Research/Study Guides/Final exam.md

 # Final exam study guide
-•	Methodology – various types, what they are, when to use them, provide examples of possible studies o	Content analysis o	Experiments o	Surveys
+* Methodology – various types, what they are, when to use them, provide examples of possible studies
+  * Content analysis
+o	Experiments
+o	Surveys
 •	Critical theory vs. functionalist theory